biji/simplenetspeed/README.md

 - [x] Adjustable Refresh time
 - [x] Supports GNOME SHELL 3.38 and previous versions compatible
 - [x] Changes width accordingly / dynamic width
-- [x] <del>Centred</del> and more cleaner ui
+- [x] <del>Centered</del> and more cleaner ui
 - [x] Changed <del>Kbps</del> to kbp/s
 - [x] New sigma icon that respects vertical alignment(old: ∑ , new: Σ)
 - [x] New Speed up and down icons for mode 3 & 4. (old: ↓ and ↑ , new: 🡳 and 🡱)
 - [x] Added space b/w speed and their units
 - [x] Human readable stylesheet // used min-width and removed repetitive codes
-- [x] Used ES6 classes for less code and more efficent javascript
+- [x] Used ES6 classes for less code and more efficeint javascript
 - [x] Right Click to toggle visibility of total data used //If you will Right click on 5th mode i.e. total speed mode then total speed counter will reset to 0 MB.
 - [x] Add Preference Menu to customize the whole extension as you need

 #### Changelog Till v10 :
 - [x] If network is not connected, then after 12 sec display text "--" for 1st mode, "----" for 2nd mode, "------" for 3rd mode, "--------" for 4th mode, for fifth mode it will display total data used(MB), Normal Right click functionality will show total data used except in 5th mode
-- [x] Easy Vertical Aligment for Dash to panel or Big Screen users, to enable this Right Click on any mode continuosly for four times to enable/disable vertical align or simply go to prefrences tab for this extension.
+- [x] Easy Vertical Alignment for Dash to panel or Big Screen users, to enable this Right Click on any mode continuously for four times to enable/disable vertical align or simply go to preferences tab for this extension.
 *(If you have vertical align enabled then in mode 5 you will see " -v" written after total net speed)*,
 ***Tip : You can also change font size in vertical alignment to your liking by middle mouse click on the speed***
-- [x] Easy Switch to Old Icons from simplenetspeed extension, go to prefrences tab for this extension to enable/disable old icons.
+- [x] Easy Switch to Old Icons from simplenetspeed extension, go to preferences tab for this extension to enable/disable old icons.
 *(If you have old icons enabled then in mode 5 you will see " -o" written after total net speed)*

 if you face any **issues** you can **[open pull request](https://github.com/prateekmedia/netspeedsimplified/pulls)** and can type your issue with images or error codes